1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 OUT Georgia Impact Fund is sponsored by United Way of Greater Atlanta.
-OUT Georgia Impact Fund is a grant from United Way of Greater Atlanta that funds nonprofits with direct impact on LGBTQIA+ individuals, families, and communities across Georgia.
+The OUT Georgia Impact Fund, a collaboration between United Way of Greater Atlanta and Out Georgia Business Alliance, provides grant funding to nonprofit organizations that deliver meaningful impact in the lives of Georgia's LGBTQIA+ community.

 Get alerted about grants like this